Prices and opening times

 ||Normal admission price

 Children under the age of 16 must be accompanied by an adult.
-Children under 5 go free.
+Children under 5 go free, but they must have a ticket booked for them.

 Admission prices are subject to change.